Unit 1 - Progress at What Cost? / The Changing Face of America

 Best (or Worst) of the West

-Hollywood has made all of the outlaws/bandits famous or infamous depending on one's perception.
+Hollywood has made all of the following outlaws and entertainers famous or infamous depending on one's perception.
 Some of these stories became part of the American folklore (see Dime Novels below).
-Your assignment is to pick an outlaw/bandit or area of your interest (below), answer the following questions, and be willing to share with the class.
-If there is a Wild West outlaw/bandit that you are interested in researching that didn't make this list, like the Apache Kid, then just ask or email Mr. Streit and odds are it will be fine!
+Your assignment is to pick an outlaw or entertainer or area of your interest below, answer the following questions.
+Remember the good stories because you will be teaching!
+If there is a Wild West outlaw that you are interested in researching that didn't make this list, like the Apache Kid, then just ask or email Mr. Streit and odds are it will be fine!

 - Billy the Kid: About Billy the Kid website

 - Butch Cassidy & The Sundance Kid: Butch Cassidy & The Sundance Kid story

 - John Wesley Hardin: John Wesley Hardin: Austin Chronicle

 - Jesse James & the James-Younger Gang: James-Younger Gang website